JoshTumath/joshtumath.github.io/_posts/2019-04-03-eight-css-fundamentals-no-one-teaches-us.md

 Every CSS property has an 'initial' setting that's applied to all elements by default.
 Text color is always `black`.
 Font weight is always `normal`.
 Box padding is always `0`.

-So why is it that, on Web pages, hyperlinks are always blue and underlined, headings are always blocks with a large bold font and keyboard focused elements always has a dotted border around them?
+So why is it that, on Web pages, hyperlinks are always blue and underlined, headings are always blocks with a large bold font and keyboard focused elements always have a dotted border around them?

 The answer is that every browser has a default stylesheet used on every HTML document.